ml-energy/zeus/README.md

 Zeus automatically optimizes the **energy and time** of training a DNN to a target validation metric by finding the optimal **batch size** and **GPU power limit**.

+TODO: arxiv link here
 Please refer to our [NSDI '23 publication](/) for details.
-Checkout [Overview](https://ml.energy/zeus/overview) for a summary.
+Checkout [Overview](https://ml.energy/zeus/overview/) for a summary.

 Zeus is part of [The ML.ENERGY Initiative](https://ml.energy).